 Translation: After TV lawyer settles your case (because we know he or she won’t go to trial), said TV lawyer’s staff will attempt to negotiate down your medical or subrogation expenses.
 Per the agreement, the TV lawyer gets ½ of any savings.

 The Alabama State Bar has now banned this practice because, essentially, TV lawyer was getting paid twice on the same dollars.
 If your lawyer has to be regulated by the Alabama State Bar to keep from ripping you off, do you really think that lawyer has your best interest at heart?
-If you prefer lawyers whose trial skills are superior to their jingle writing abilities, call Hodges Trial Lawyers.
-For more information please see this post on “choosing the best lawyer“,
+If you prefer lawyers whose trial skills are superior to their jingle writing abilities, call Hodges Trial Lawyers today at 888-539-3110 or contact us online.
+For more information, please see this post on “choosing the best lawyer“,